-1. For increase in the value of assets Assets A/c's (Individually) To Revaluation A/c (Increase in the value of assets) Dr. 2.
-For decrease in the value of assets Revaluation A/c To Assets A/c's (Individually) (Decrease in the value of assets) Dr. 3.
-For increase in the amount of liabilities Revaluation A/c To Liabilities A/c (Individually) (Increase in the amount of liabilities) Dr. 4.
-For decrease in the amount of liabilities Liabilities A/c's (Individually) To Revaluation A/c (Decrease in the amount of liabilities) Dr. 5.
-For an unrecorded asset Assets A/c To Revaluation A/c (Unrecorded asset brought into book) Dr. 6.
-For an unrecorded liability Revaluation A/c To Liability A/c (Unrecorded liability brought into books) Dr. 7.
-For distribution of profit or loss on revaluation on Revaluation A/c To All Partners' Capital A/c's (Individual (Profit on revaluation transferred to partner's capital) Dr. ally)
+1. For increase in the value of assets Assets A/c's (Individually) Dr. To Revaluation A/c (Increase in the value of assets) 2.
+For decrease in the value of assets Revaluation A/c Dr. To Assets A/c's (Individually) (Decrease in the value of assets) 3.
+For increase in the amount of liabilities Revaluation A/c Dr. To Liabilities A/c (Individually) (Increase in the amount of liabilities) 4.
+For decrease in the amount of liabilities Liabilities A/c's (Individually) Dr. To Revaluation A/c (Decrease in the amount of liabilities) 5.
+For an unrecorded asset Assets A/c Dr. To Revaluation A/c (Unrecorded asset brought into book) 6.
+For an unrecorded liability Revaluation A/c Dr. To Liability A/c (Unrecorded liability brought into books) 7.
+For distribution of profit or loss on revaluation 1.
+Revaluation A/c Dr. To All Partners' Capital A/c's (Individually) (Profit on revaluation transferred to partner's capital)

 (or)

-All Partners' Capital A/c's (Individually)

-To Revaluation A/c

-(Loss on revaluation transferred to partner's capital accounts)
+All Partners' Capital A/c's (Individually) To Revaluation A/c (Loss on revaluation transferred to partner's capital accounts)